espinr/activioty/docs/pubsub.md

 ### Paho

 *Checkpoints* are implemented using [Eclipse Paho](https://www.eclipse.org/paho/).
 Paho provides open-source client implementations of MQTT protocols for any platform.
-Paho implementations may be deployed on all checkpoint modules of ActivIoTy: Raspberry + Python; UP<sup>2</sup> Squared + Python/embedded C; Arduino + embedded C).
+Paho implementations may be deployed on all checkpoint modules of ActivIoTy Timekeeping: Raspberry + Python; UP<sup>2</sup> Squared + Python/embedded C; Arduino + embedded C).

 Paho is also the base for the implementation of the *Controller* (subscriber), coded in Node.js.

-[pubsub]: ./images/components/pubsub.png "ActivIoTy PubSub Process"
+[pubsub]: ./images/components/pubsub.png "ActivIoTy Timekeeping PubSub Process"